MIME 類別 (IANA 媒體類別)

 POST / HTTP/1.1 Host: localhost:8000 User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8 Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate Connection: keep-alive Upgrade-Insecure-Requests: 1 Content-Type: multipart/form-data; boundary=---------------------------8721656041911415653955004498 Content-Length: 465 -----------------------------8721656041911415653955004498 Content-Disposition: form-data; name="myTextField" Test -----------------------------8721656041911415653955004498 Content-Disposition: form-data; name="myCheckBox" on -----------------------------8721656041911415653955004498 Content-Disposition: form-data; name="myFile"; filename="test.txt" Content-Type: text/plain Simple file. -----------------------------8721656041911415653955004498--

-multipart/byteranges MIME type is used in the context of sending partial responses back to the browser.
-When the
+multipart/byteranges MIME type is used to send partial responses to the browser.

-Partial Content status code is sent, this MIME type is used to indicate that the document is composed of several parts, one for each of the requested range.
+Partial Content status code is sent, this MIME type indicates that the document is composed of several parts, one for each of the requested ranges.
 Like other multipart types, the

-Content-Type header with the actual type of the document and a
+Content-Type header with its actual type and a Content-Range (en-US) of the range it represents.

 HTTP/1.1 206 Partial Content Accept-Ranges: bytes Content-Type: multipart/byteranges; boundary=3d6b6a416f9b5 Content-Length: 385 --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 100-200/1270 eta http-equiv="Content-type" content="text/html; charset=utf-8" /> <meta name="vieport" content --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 300-400/1270 -color: #f0f0f2; margin: 0; padding: 0; font-family: "Open Sans", "Helvetica --3d6b6a416f9b5--

-Most web servers send unknown-type resources using the default
+Most web servers send unrecognized resources as the

 application/octet-stream MIME type.
-For security reasons, most browsers do not allow setting a custom default action for such resources, forcing the user to store it to disk to use it.
-Some commonly seen incorrect server configurations happen with the following file types:
+For security reasons, most browsers do not allow setting a custom default action for such resources, forcing the user to save it to disk to use it.

-RAR-encoded files.
-In this case, the ideal would be to set the true type of the encoded files; this is often not possible (as it may not be known to the server and these files may contain several resources of different types).
-In this case, configuring the server to send the
+RAR-compressed files.
+In this case, the ideal would be the true type of the original files; this is often impossible as .RAR files can hold several resources of different types.
+In this case, configure the server to send

-application/octet-streamas special handling will not be possible: most browsers do not allow defining a default behavior (like "Opening in Word") for this generic MIME type.
+application/octet-streamas most browsers do not allow defining a default behavior (like "Open in Word") for this generic MIME type.
+A specific type like

-MIME types are not the only way to convey the document type information:
+MIME types are not the only way to convey document type information: